-Motion picture photography is made of the test with six 16 mm film cameras and one video camera.
+Motion picture photography is made of the test with five 16 mm film cameras, one high-speed digital imager, and one video camera.
 The lens focal length and frame rate of each camera are described in Table 1.
 Frame rates for the 16 mm cameras are accurate to ± 1 percent of the set frame rate.
 The positions of all cameras are shown in Figure 5.